CWEzio/Notes/softgym.md

     ```
     > Note that the `pyg` version should be compatible with your torch and cuda version.
 3. `pip install h5py wandb open3d`

+If I encounter compatibility issue, I can go to the [wheel website](https://pytorch-geometric.com/whl) of pyg to install the library directly.

 ### Package version
 Some key pakages and their version in my python virtual environment